fredvs/freepascal-ootb/readme.md

 https://svn.freepascal.org/svn/fpc/branches/fixes_3\_0

-With the possibility for Unix users to link libraries with so numbers, like libX11.so.6.
+With the possibility for Unix users to link libraries with so numbers, like libX11.so.6 or libdl.so.2.
 This without the need to install dev package.

 For FreeBSD OS, the linker ld.bsd will be used, without any tweak of your system.